dark-side/sports-hub/products/sport_news_portal/web_application_features/surveys/user_stories/create_surveys/README.md

 1. Verify the tabs on the <b>Surveys</b> page
 2. Verify the content of the <b>Open</b> tab on the <b>Surveys</b> page
-3. Verify the content of the new Survey form on the Surveys page
+3. Verify the content of the new Survey form on the <b>Surveys</b> page
 4. Verify that it is not possible to save the survey without a question
 5. Verify that it is not possible to select the past dates for the survey
 6. Verify that it is possible to remove the answer from the survey